STFC-ICD-Research-and-Design/supermusr-data-pipeline/docs/tracing.md

 ## Standards

+### Span and Events

+In general we prefer spans over events as spans allow for an interval of execution to be recorded.
+Spans should be structured with appropriate fields rather than relevant information being recorded by events.
+Fields allow information to be recorded as key/value pairs that can be accessed later.

 ### Instrument Macro for Functions

 Use of the `#[instrument]` macro is preferred over defining spans directly.
 If necessary, the `name` field can be overridden by the syntax `#[instrument(name = ...)]`.

+The syntax `#[instrument(skip_all)]` should be used to ignore function parameters by default.
+These can be added in as `fields` as necessary.

 Include the line `use tracing::instrument;` to bring the macro into scope.
 By default `#[instrument]` creates an `INFO` level span, this can be overridden by the syntax `#[instrument(level = ...)]`.